Six of Pentacles

 A lack of balance in your life is making you stressed or causing other health issues.

-This may be through rich living, extreme partying or generally burning the candle from both ends.
+This may be through rich living, extreme partying, or generally burning the candle from both ends.

 It could also be caused by someone taking advantage of your good nature, or it could be being underappreciated but over-relied on at work.